Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Treatment: Grain-free food, skin treatments, probiotics.

-Prevention: early detection and avoidance of grain-containing feed.
+Prevention: Early detection and avoidance of grain-based feed.

 Frequently asked questions about Husky diseases

-What is Husky hip dysplasia and how can you recognize it?
+What is hip dysplasia in Huskies and how can it be recognized?

-Hip dysplasia is a genetically caused abnormal development of the hip joint that can occur in huskies and many other dog breeds.
-The hip joint consists of the femoral head and the acetabulum, and in dogs with hip dysplasia these two parts do not fit together optimally.
-This leads to friction and ultimately deterioration of the joint, resulting in pain and restricted movement.
+Hip dysplasia is a genetically determined malformation of the hip joint that can occur in huskies and many other dog breeds.
+The hip joint consists of the femoral head and the acetabulum, and in dogs with hip dysplasia, these two parts do not fit together optimally.
+This leads to friction and ultimately to a deterioration of the joint, which is accompanied by pain and restricted movement.

 Hip dysplasia can be recognized by the following symptoms: